giantorth/ESPHomeLifx/README.md

 - Custom component has changed and now supports setting Location/Group values
   - Use wireshark to sniff real values from other bulbs if you want to match their values
+- Supports (runtime only) updates to Location/Group/Name
+  - Resets to compile time config on reboot, MQTT is next

 ## Instructions